 – – –

-Bradley Stein is a reporter at Daily Caller News Foundation.
+Bradley Stein is a reporter for the Daily Caller News Foundation.